dandavison/delta/README.v0.2.0.md

         --line-numbers-right-style <line-numbers-right-style>
             Style (foreground, background, attributes) for the right column of line numbers.
 See STYLES and LINE NUMBERS sections [default: auto]
+        --file-modified-label <file-modified-label>
+            Text to display in front of a modified file path [default: ]

+        --file-removed-label <file-removed-label>
+            Text to display in front of a removed file path [default: removed:]

+        --file-added-label <file-added-label>
+            Text to display in front of a added file path [default: added:]

+        --file-renamed-label <file-renamed-label>
+            Text to display in front of a renamed file path [default: renamed:]

     -w, --width <width>
             The width of underline/overline decorations.
 Use --width=variable to extend decorations and background colors to the end of the text only.
 Otherwise background colors extend to the full terminal width